Kenny2github/skule-bylaws/manuals/hard-hat-cafe-manual.md

 2. Supplier contacts should be updated/renewed

 ## Executive Structure
+1. A typical team consists of the two Project Directors along with 4-5 executives, divided as follows:
+   1. One (1) Vending Machine Manager
+   1. One (1) Assistant Manager
+   1. One or two (1-2) Graphics Executives
+   1. One (1) Finance Executive

+## Executive Responsibilities
 1. Vending Machine Manager
    1. Propose new items
    2. Ensure vending machines are stocked